matloff/des/README.md

 *Discrete event simulation* refers to the simulation of systems that have abrupt, i.e. discrete, changes.
 In a queuing system, for instance, when a new job arrives, the queue length abruptly increases by 1.
+Simulation of a weather system, on the other hand, would not fit this definition, as quantities such as temperature vary continuously.

 ## What is the DES package?